oSoWoSo/disroot-howto/pages/02.nextcloud/03.sync-with-your-cloud/03.Android/calendars-contacts-and-tasks/docs.en.md

 # Contacts
 Your Contacts should be straight away available and synced with disroot.
 **Note:**
-If you want to migrate your Android contacts to your disroot contacts and stop syncing with google, then follow [this](https://forum.disroot.org/t/syncing-android-with-owncloud/186) tutorial made by @muzirian
+If you want to migrate your Android contacts to your disroot contacts and stop syncing with google, then follow [this](https://howto.disroot.org/en/nextcloud/sync-with-your-cloud/android/migrating-contacts-from-google) tutorial.

 ---------------------
 # Tasks